dreamcatcher-tech/network/Inbox/2025-08-14 2015 the coming brain bunker.md

 we have this glimpse of a 'soft' app that can somewhat adapt to whatever you're trying to do ?

 it isn't a model directly, but it seeks to solve whatever you are stuck on.

+the bunker brain seems possible since the worlds richest people largely came up with good ideas, good timing, and convinced others around them to do things - it wasn't because they had brains.
+They could have just been an email address.